DrSTAHP/Raspberry_Pi_Pico_LCD_Lib/README.md

-# A prototype LCD screen library for Rasberry Pi Pico
+# A prototype LCD screen library for Raspberry Pi Pico
 <br>
 The library is in early stage of development, primarily because it was in use for private projects only.
 I've decided to publish it so I can make something more out of it.
 List of functions and brief descriptions for some of them can be found in liblcd.h file.